Sherlock-Photography/quantum-mirror-lambda/Readme.md

 # Quantum Mirror Lambda

-This is the backend service for the [Quantum Mirror app](https://github.com/Sherlock-Photography/QuantumMirror) that forwards requests to OpenAI's DALL-E 2 beta endpoints.
+This is the backend service for the [Quantum Mirror app](https://github.com/Sherlock-Photography/QuantumMirror) that forwards requests to OpenAI's DALL-E 2 endpoints.

 A TLS 1.0 endpoint is deployed to support Sony's ancient TLS stack, and a default Cloudfront domain is used rather than a custom domain name so that Android 2.3.7's lack of SNI support doesn't cause an issue.